gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 Description
 -----------
-The union splitter is used to split data by a union schema, so that type specific logic can be done downstream.
+Union Splitter is an open source accelerator that is used to split data by a union schema.
+The logic to be performed downstream will depend on the type of data.

-The union splitter will emit records to different ports depending on the schema of a particular field, or of the entire record.
-If no field is specified, each record will be emitted to a port named after the name of the record schema.
+Union splitter emits records to different ports depending on the schema of a particular field or of the entire record (ports refer to the different output streams; for example, one can be double, another can be int, and so on).
+If no field is specified, each record is emitted to a port named after the name of the record schema.
 If a field is specified, the schema for that field must be a union of supported schemas.
-All schemas except maps, arrays, and enums are supported.
-For each input record, the value of that field will be examined and emitted to a port corresponding to its schema in the union.
+All schemas except maps, arrays, unions and enums are supported.
+For each input record, the value of that field is examined and emitted to a port corresponding to its schema in the union.

-For record schemas, the output port will be the name of the record schema.
-For simple types, the output port will be the schema type in lowercase ('null', 'bool', 'bytes', 'int', 'long', 'float', 'double', or 'string').
+For record schemas, the output port is the name of the record schema.
+For simple types, the output port is the schema type in lowercase ('null', 'bool', 'bytes', 'int', 'long', 'float', 'double', or 'string').

 Properties
 ----------
 **unionField:** The union field to split on.
 The schema for the field must be a union of supported schemas.
-All schemas except maps, arrays, and enums are supported.
+All schemas except maps, arrays, unions and enums are supported.
 Note that nulls are supported, which means all nulls will get sent to the 'null' port.

+The following pointers describe the fields as displayed in the accelerator properties dialog box.

+**unionField:** Select the union field to perform the split on.
+The schema for the field must be a union of supported schemas.
+All schemas except maps, arrays, unions, and enums are supported.
+Note that nulls are supported, which means all nulls will get sent to the 'null' port.

-**modifySchema:** Whether to modify the output schema to remove the union.
+**modifySchema:** Select one of the options between 'True' and 'False' depending on whether you want to modify the output schema to remove the union.
 For example, suppose the field 'x' is a union of int and long.
-If modifySchema is true, the schema for field 'x' will be just an int for the 'int' port and just a long for the 'long' port.
-If modifySchema is false, the output schema for each port will be the same as the input schema.
-Defaults to true.
+If modifySchema is true, the schema for field 'x' will just be an int for the 'int' port and long for the 'long' port.
+If modifySchema is false, the output schema for each port is the same as the input schema.
+The default selection is 'true'.

 Example
 -------
-Suppose the union splitter is configured to split on the 'item' field:
+Suppose the union splitter is configured to perform the split on the 'item' field:

     {
         "name": "UnionSplitter",